landac/landac/README.md

 <h1>About Me</h1>

 - 🎓: I'm a Mathematician by education.
-- 🔭: I'm currently working as a Product Manager and Data Scientist, integrating ML algorithms to ongoing dev.
+- 🔭: Product Manager and Data Scientist, currently working on developing ML algorithms to ongoing dev product.
 - 🌱: I'm currently learning to use AWS SageMaker for cloud model deployment. 🧠💻🤖
 - 💬: Ask me about Data Analysis, Visualization and Machine Learning algorithms. 📊📈
 - 📄: This is [my resume](https://www.linkedin.com/in/landac/overlay/1635523086810/single-media-viewer/?type=DOCUMENT&profileId=ACoAAC0cyj0BO2uDfSUrIfcJfDemHNKGtgB5QDo).
 I'm open to feedback, suggestions and new opportunities.